NullOperatorr/NullOperatorr/README.md

 </h3>

 <p align="center">
-I'm a Cybersecurity Engineer with a Bachelor's degree in Communications and Electronics Engineering.
+A Cybersecurity Engineer with a Bachelor's degree in Communications and Electronics Engineering.
 With a strong IT background and hands-on experience in enterprise environments, I specialize in SOC operations, incident response, vulnerability management, and defensive security.
 This portfolio showcases my projects, investigations, and continuous learning journey.
 </p>